 Don’t take the PSA test if you are over 75 because it is a slow-growing cancer and you’ll likely die of something else.

 If you are between the ages of 50 and 74, talk to your doctor.
 African-American men and others in the high-risk category should start at 45 years old with a frank discussion of what your personal risks are and what actions you would be willing to take if a high reading came back, so you’ll be able to make an informed opinion.
+Here is an interesting essay written by a doctor with prostate cancer, Prostate Cancer and the Waiting Game.

 I certainly would not suggest that you take the PSA screening test regularly if you are under 50 unless you have a high risk.
 What is high risk?
 A family history of prostate cancer, the BRCA1 or BRCA2 genetic mutation (the same mutation as breast cancer, among other cancers) or you are African-American.
 It’s not known why, but the African-American population has a higher risk of prostate cancer.